 Beretta has always made great shotguns.
 The newish model 1301 is one of their best yet.
 Many dyed-in-the-wool pump gun types are reconsidering their stance on autos with this new offering.

-This uber-quick-cycling shotgun uses Beretta’s patented BLINK system which allows for less recoil and fouling than similar platforms.
+This uber-quick-cycling shotgun uses Beretta’s patented BLINK gas system which allows for less recoil and fouling than similar platforms.
 Many including this guy believe the Beretta 1301 is the future of semi-automatic shotguns.

 The Most Important Accessory

 I mentioned some features that should be common among home defense shotguns.
 Here’s the final and most important feature: a well-versed and well-rehearsed owner.
 Too many homeowners default to a shotgun for defense out of a sense of comfort.
-Many folks erroneously believe they will be able to use it well under extreme stress without any practice.
+Many folks erroneously believe they will be able to use it well under extreme stress at close range without any practice.

 If I had a nickel for every time someone told me their home defense plan was to point their bird hunting shotgun down the hallway and squeeze off errant blasts, I’d have a bunch of nickels.

-Hardware is a critical, but it’s only part of the equation.
+Good hardware is a critical, but it’s only part of the equation.
 Keeping your software current and virus-free is just as important.